威尔逊私下里请教柯西金应该在哪方面加强对中国禁运,柯答不出来。

 on agriculture.
 Chinese treatment of Soviet diplomats had returned to normal.
 The

-Soviet Government only had a
+Soviet Government only had a Charge d’Affaires in Peking, as the

-Charge d’Affaires in Peking, as the
+Soviet Government only had a Charge d’Affaires in Peking, as the

+Chinese did in Moscow.
 The essence of the Chinese position was that they had no real military

 strength; but the unexpected could happen.